 Another benefit of free Wi-Fi is that you can use it to build customer loyalty.
 And with 56% of restaurant patrons saying they are not loyal to a particular restaurant and an annual estimated $956 million in lost revenue due to customers never coming back, you need to do everything you can to turn them into repeat guests.
 Encouraging social media check-ins or participation in a loyalty program can be rewarded with free or discounted food.

 Learn What They Think About You

-One of the easiest ways to get a snapshot on what customers think of the food and service you provide is to ask them to fill out a survey.
+One of the easiest ways to get a snapshot of what customers think of the food and service you provide is to ask them to fill out a survey.
 Unfortunately, most people don’t want to take the time to take pen to paper and fill out a card.
 But many of them are more than willing to highlight boxes on their phones, giving you and your team instant feedback.

 Futureproof Your Restaurant Now

 Mobile payment applications such as Apple Pay are giving customers more options when they finish their meal.
 This allows them to pay when they want so they don’t have to sit around waiting for your staff to drop off the bill.
-But Apple Pay and other similar apps aren’t an option unless the customer has access to the internet.
-And while most smart phones have built-in data plans, it’s good business practice to let them use your connection instead of making them dip into their own data allowance provided by their service provider.
+But Apple Pay and other similar apps aren’t an option unless the customer has access to the Internet.
+And while most smart phones have built-in data plans, it’s good business practice to let them use your connection instead of making them dip into the data allowance provided by their service provider.